-- 6.5 There is potential for large-scale employment provision at this site for both energy generation (zero carbon technology and energy hub for the East Midlands) and for modern industrial and manufacturing uses.
+- 6.5 There is potential for large-scale employment provision at this site for both energy generation (zero carbon technology and an energy hub for the East Midlands) and for modern industrial and manufacturing uses.
 The site benefits from access to high-capacity utilities infrastructure.
-The LDO published by the Council indicates that up to 180,000 sq. m is being considered for B8 distribution/logistics (see also section on strategic logistics/distribution below).
-It is an early aspiration that redevelopment of the site is likely to take place in three main phases with phase 1 including underutilised areas to the north of the A453 and in and around the ash fields to the south.
-Phase 2 would follow the closure of the power station in 2024 when the land associated with the coal stockpile would be released.
-Finally Phase 3, from 2025 onwards following the closure of the main power buildings, cooling towers and other structures would be decommissioned and demolished, and any necessary ground remediation undertaken.
-In this context, it is likely that completion of the site would take place within the Plan period. - 6.6 The employment land allocation for Rushcliffe Borough therefore includes a significant allocation at Ratcliffe on Soar Power Station with a developable area of around 128.1 ha which excludes existing energy related activities on-site.
+The LDO published by the Council allows for up to 180,000 sq. m. for B8 distribution/logistics (see also section on strategic logistics/distribution below).
+Following the site's closure as a coal-fired power station in September 2024, large areas to the south, east and north of the site have become available for redevelopment.
+The western part of the site, which contains the main power buildings, cooling towers and other large structures, is expected to become available by around 2030, once these structures are decommissioned and demolished, and any necessary ground remediation undertaken.
+In this context, it is likely that completion of the site would take place within the Plan period. - The employment land allocation for Rushcliffe Borough therefore includes a significant allocation at Ratcliffe on Soar Power Station with a developable area of around 128.1 ha which excludes existing energy related activities on-site.
 This quantity of employment land of approximately 128 ha is phased for delivery within the Plan period.
-This quantity is justified on the basis that there is a need to replace existing employment on this site and it would also assist in meeting shortfalls elsewhere in the Plan Area notably Nottingham and Broxtowe Councils over the Plan period. - 6.7 In this context, it is not considered that the employment land allocation at Ratcliffe on Soar Power Station would have implications for the planned level of housing provision in the Plan Area.
-This is on the basis that there is a need to replace land currently in use for energy generation and provide alternative employment opportunities through the redevelopment opportunity. - 6.8 Turning to the office sector, the supply across the HMA /FEMA slightly exceeds estimated need, with the focus being the large available supply within Nottingham City.
+This quantity is justified on the basis that there is a need to replace existing employment on this site and it would also assist in meeting shortfalls elsewhere in the Plan area notably Nottingham and Broxtowe Councils over the Plan period. - 6.7 In this context, it is not considered that the employment land allocation at Ratcliffe on Soar Power Station would have implications for the planned level of housing provision in the Plan area.
+This is on the basis that there is a need to replace land currently in use for energy generation and provide alternative employment opportunities through the redevelopment opportunity.
+It will also assist in providing a range and choice of sites. - 6.8 Turning to the office sector, the supply across the Plan area slightly exceeds estimated need, with the focus being the large available supply within Nottingham City.

-Conclusion on the general supply of employment space in comparison with the regeneration target

-6.9 In quantitative terms, there is sufficient industrial/warehousing and office supply to meet the planned requirements for employment space across the HMA /FEMA.
+- Conclusion on the general supply of employment space in comparison with the regeneration target - 6.9 In quantitative terms, there is sufficient industrial/warehousing and office supply to meet the planned requirements for employment space across the Plan area.